swiftlang/swift-org-website/mentorship/index.md

 <details class="download">
   <summary>What is the expected time commitment?</summary>

-Mentors are expected to meet with their mentees at least 2 hours per month.
-The mentorship pair can decide how to distribute that time throughout the month.
-Mentees are expected to spend at least an additional 2 hours per month working on their contributions.
+Mentors are expected to allocate at least a half hour per week to meet with their mentees.
+The mentorship pair can decide how to distribute that time throughout the program.
+Mentees are expected to spend at least an additional half hour per week working on their contributions.
 </details>

 <details class="download">